VictorVanthilt/PEPS-Poster/4EUPlus.typ

 *Finite Systems*

-By reducing the inherently 2D problem to a series of 1D (MPS) problems, MPS methods like DMRG or TEBD can be used to approximate the contraction of PEPS.
-The time complexity of such a contraction is $cal(O)(N p^2 chi^2 D^6 )$
+Boundary Matrix Product State (MPS) methods are an efficient technique for contracting finite Projected Entangled Pair States (PEPS), transforming the 2D contraction problem into a sequence of 1D contractions.

 *Infinite Systems*

 There exist several methods for the contraction of infinite PEPS.
 These include:
-+ Boundary MPS methods
+== Boundary MPS methods
+Boundary MPS methods transform the 2D contraction problem into a series of 1D contractions by representing the boundary of the PEPS as a Matrix Product State (MPS).
+The time complexity typically scales as $cal(O)(chi^(2N) + chi^3 L)$, where $L$ is the boundary length.
+These methods strike a balance between accuracy and computational feasibility, making them suitable for relatively large systems.

-+ Corner Transfer Matrix methods (CTM)
+== Corner Transfer Matrix methods (CTM)
-+ Coarse-graining methods
+CTM methods approximate the environment tensors using corner and edge transfer matrices.
+These matrices are iteratively refined, with a typical time complexity of $cal(O)(chi^10)$.
+CTM methods are particularly effective for large systems and are widely used to study critical phenomena.

+== Tensor Renormalization Group methods (TRG) Coarse-graining methods, such as Tensor Renormalization Group (TRG), reduce the tensor network size while preserving essential features.
+These methods involve iterative tensor decompositions and contractions, generally scaling as $cal(O)(chi^6)$.
+They are particularly useful for extracting long-range properties in large-scale systems.

 // #block(
 //   fill: box_color,